Code-4-Community/learning-resources/docs/week-3.md

 export default Profile;
 ```

-As you can see we import the component `LuckNum` from the typescript file we wrote.
+As you can see we import the component `LuckyNum` from the typescript file we wrote.
 Once the component is imported
 we are able to use it in our new component.
 The syntax to do this is by creating a tag to indicate where we
 want the imported component to be placed.

 ## Props

 Looks like things are going well.
 We have successfully displayed John's profile picture, name, favorite color and
 lucky number.
 Now John's friend Doug wants to display his lucky number on his profile.
 John is happy to help and
 gives him the `LuckyNum` component we made.
 However, Doug's lucky number is not the same as John's so Doug cannot
-use the `LuckNum` component!
+use the `LuckyNum` component!
 John has a solution: use props.

 ### What are Props and why use them?

 Props are a nice way of making your components reusable.
 Instead of hard coding all of our data and information
 into our components, we can pass in props to give some malleability to our components.
 A great way to understand
 props is to compare them to how functions work.
 For example, let us print a message to the console.